Rugrats Logo

 Rugrats Emblem

 The style of the graphic sign corresponds to the animated series.
 It resembles a child’s drawing, and if the first option was two-dimensional (as in the Paint program), then the second is closer to modern computer graphics.
-This evolution reflects the desire of Rugrats to keep up with the times to be more understandable to the younger generation of the 21st century.
+This evolution reflects the desire of Rugrats to keep up with the times and be more understandable to the younger generation of the 21st century.

 Rugrats Symbol